Welcome to Smokey's Rainbow Bridge Memorial Residency

 March 6, 2022.
 I finally asked my brother if he remembered where Smokey came from.
 He said he didn't remember.
 I asked if he thought his girlfriend at the time had a dog that had puppies.
 He said although he couldn't remember where Smokey came from he was pretty sure his girlfriend didn't have a dog at that time.
 So Smokey's origins will remain a mystery.

-Dear Smokey, I hope you have been happy running and playing in the light of God's brilliance with all the others who are there with you.
+Dear Smokey, I hope you have been happy running and playing in the light of God's brilliance.
 I hope you have many friends there.
 I have never forgotten you and love you now as much as I ever have.
 I hope you remember me and have forgiven me for your short life.
 I trust that God's mercy will allow us to be together again if you desire it.
 I hope to see you again someday and maybe we can play together again.
 I send you all my love.

 March 6, 2022.
 Dear Smokey, I think of you often these days.
 I have time driving between job assignments and so have time to reminisce and you are often who I think about.
 It's funny how certain events in your life stick with you and how they can sometimes feel like yesterday and other times you can feel all the years since they occurred.